balsamiq/QuickLookBug/README.md

 # QuickLookBug
-Example project to show QuickLook scroll/select bug
+Example project to show QuickLook scroll/select bug on *Big Sur*

+On *Catalina* and below, everything works fine and it is possible to select PDF text and to drag the PDF scrollbar with the mouse.

+On *Big Sur* clicks on the PDFView seem to be intercepted by an invisible superview/layer.
+It is not possible to select text nor to move the scrollbar.
+Every mouse drag just moves the whole QL window.

+### Sample project
 This is a default document based application that can open plain text files with `.exampletext` extension (document identifier: `com.example.plain-text`)

 We implemented a demonstration QuickLook extension that shows a bundled PDF file in a PDFView.